vlazed/outline-shader/README.md

 # Outline Shader <!-- omit from toc -->

-Add customizable cartoony outlines to your scene
+Add customizable cartoony outlines to your GMod scene

 ## Table of Contents <!-- omit from toc -->